I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportregistrywriteadapterkey.md

 `ValueData`

-Pointer to a the data that contains the registry data to be written.
+Pointer to a the data that contains the registry data to be read.
 The data is converted from UNICODE to a NULL-terminated ASCII string.

 `ValueDataLength`